Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 - Lower cost and resource requirements

 #### Multi-Agent Architecture
-> tldr; Multiple agents collaborate, each with their own role and tools, to solve complex tasks.
+> tl;dr: Multiple agents collaborate, each with their own role and tools, to solve complex tasks.

 Multi-agent systems involve two or more agents, each with specialized roles, tools, or expertise.
 Agents can communicate, collaborate, and divide complex tasks into subtasks.
 They may operate in parallel, provide feedback to each other, or coordinate to achieve shared goals.
 Notable architectures are DyLAN, Agentverse, MetaGPT